 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Whitehorse.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Whitehorse.
+Flights at midday are usually the most expensive.

 The capital of Canada’s Yukon province, Whitehorse is heaven for hikers, full of history and also hosts a surprising array of cultural events.